• Skip to primary navigation

 Home » Holi

-Holi festival is one of the most colorful celebrations of Hindu calendar year.
-It has been mentioned even in 4th century literature and Vedic texts Purana.
-Spring or Vasant/Phagun is in the air and this festival is celebrated on Vasant Purnima, the full moon night.
-However, the celebrations begin a week earlier in Uttar Pradesh.
-UP has a special connect with the festival.
+Holi festival is one of the most vibrant celebrations of Hindu calendar year.
+It is the festival of colours.You find its mention even in 4th century literature and Vedic texts Purana.
+Spring or Vasant/Phagun is in the air.We celebrate this festival on Vasant Purnima, the full moon night.
+However, the Holi celebrations begin a week earlier in Uttar Pradesh.
+UP has a special connect with the festival of colors and we celebrate couple of days more than others.

 Now is the time to celebrate life, as winter has now gone.
 Read about the detailed festivities at the end of the post.
-Colour run is loosely based on this festival I feel which is celebrated in September in Australia.
-It is based in spring, has fun color based activities along with the athletic activities.
-Southern Hemisphere has an opposite season so spring comes when autumn hits India and elsewhere.Other holi recipes include Gujiya,vegan gujiya mango lassi recipe,Bread roll,Cornflakes chivda,Homemade thandai powder,kheer recipes ,Rasgulla & Nolen Gurer Rasogulla
+There are also many holi recipes which go with celebrations.
+This include Gujiya,vegan gujiya mango lassi recipe,,Homemade thandai powder,kheer recipes ,Rasgulla & Nolen Gurer Rasogulla.

 holi ke rang